Chitose Is in the Ramune Bottle

 Chitose Is in the Ramune Bottle (千歳くんはラムネ瓶のなか, Chitose-kun wa Ramune Bin no Naka) is a Japanese light novel series written by Hiromu and illustrated by raemz.
 Shogakukan published the first volume under its Gagaga Bunko imprint in June 2019.
-A manga adaptation with illustrations by Bobcat began serialization in Square Enix's Manga UP! in April 2020.
+A manga adaptation with illustrations by Bobcat was serialized in Square Enix's Manga Up! from April 2020 to February 2025.
+An anime television series adaptation produced by Feel premiered in split-cours, with the first cour in October 2025.

+Plot

+Saku Chitose, a popular boy and class president, is the leader of a group of students named Team Chitose.
+Among its members is Yūko Hiiragi, a female student who has feelings for him, though he does not reciprocate.
+One day, Saku is asked by a teacher to convince a shut-in student, Kenta Yamazaki, to return to school.
+The series follows Saku, Yūko, and the other members of Team Chitose helping other students deal with their problems.